 When you are deep in the woods, you can use the conventional FRS/GMRS radio capability so you can call other members of your group for emergencies.
 It also allows you to send unit-to-unit text messages.
 These are great features for hunters.

 The Rino will alert you to hazardous weather by sending your warnings.
 BaseCamp lets you organize maps and routes.
 However, Rhino is the most expensive option on our list.
-If you want the best hunting GPS you own to have a multitude of features; the Rino has everything you could need.
+If you want the best device you should look for a multitude of features and the Rino has everything you could need.

-Making the final decision is hard.
-The Garmin RinoAR has every feature a hunter could desire from their handheld GPS device, but it is the most expensive choice.
-Most people can’t afford it.
-However, the Garmin 64S is an excellent option.
-It has a long battery life, tons of internal storage, and a bright, crisp display screen.
+The Garmin RinoAR has every feature a hunter could desire from a handheld GPS device, but it has one downside; it is the most expensive choice and most people can’t afford it.